Hitler Youth Badge: Hitler Youth shooting badges

 Each badge was worn on the left breast pocket of the Hitler Youth uniform only.

 Hitler Youth Badge for Distinguished Foreigners

 A special degree, the Hitler Youth Badge for Distinguished Foreigners (Ehrenzeichen der Reichsjugendführung der Hitler-Jugend für Verdiente Ausländer), was authorized in 1941 for presentation to non-German citizens who supported the goals of the Hitler Youth.

 An oval gilt and enamel badge, it shows a spread eagle above the Hitler Youth emblem.
 It is edged with a brown band, bearing the words Hitler Jugend.

+Hitler Youth Firefighting Badges

+HJ-Feuerwehrscharen (Hitler Youth Firefighters) personnel were eligible to earn the HJ-Feuerwehrabzeichen (Hitler Youth Fire Brigade Badge), issued in two degrees; Formationsabzeichen (standard badge), edged in carmine, and the Führerabzeichen (fire unit leaders' badge), edged in white or silver.
+Apart from the edging, the badges were identical; a diamond-shaped cloth insignia worn on the lower-left outer sleeve of appropriate HJ uniforms, featuring a carmine Polizeiadler ("police eagle" insignia) superimposed on red and black flames.
+The badges were earned via a standardized pass-or-fail series of firefighting-related tests.

 Significant recipients

 Recipients of the Hitler Youth Badge included: